 Haymarket Station: To assist with social distancing the entrance from St Mary's Place has been closed.
 Please use the doorway from Northumberland Street to enter the station.
 The doorway near to the TravelShop and Haymarket bus station is now exit only.

-National Express: They are currently running an amended timetable from 1st July 2020 including to/from North East, with additional journeys to/from North East added on 13th July 2020.
+National Express: Services are suspended from 11th January 2021 until 1st March 2021.
+The restart date is subject to change.
 Download the temporary service map by clicking here.
 You can checkout fares by clicking here.

 On both operators, face coverings are mandatory on-board, without wearing one you maybe refused travel by the driver.
 Please allow extra time to board the coach, allow space between you and your fellow passengers & the driver.
 Please don't stand in the aisles when waiting to disembark, allow people in front of you to leave first.
 When waiting to board the coach you should allow more time for others to get off the coach first.